 (3) The provisions of this regulation and any direction given by the Minister hereunder shall not exempt any person from liability for any breach of the Act or regulations.

-[Regulation 10 amended by Act No. 113 of 1965 s.
+[Regulation 10 amended: Act No. 113 of 1965 s.
 8.]

 11. Bank account